buvis/docs/src/catalogue/torrserver.md

 ## Description

-TorrServer streams torrent to http
+TorrServer streams torrent to http.

 ## k8 at home search